isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "(5) Alright." "(10) Done."

 The charts with illustrations on the wall must have been a surgical procedure.
-The clock in the operating room showed past 10:30.
+The clock in the operating room showed past 10:30 a.m.

 "Lift your toe as high as you can."